 - Nervous system abnormalities .

 You could accumulate toxic levels of selenium by over supplementing, or even by eating too many Brazil nuts (seriously!).
 Brazil nuts are so high in selenium that you only need one or two per day to get the recommended amount (again, assuming you are digesting and absorbing it) .

 Overall, it pays to be mindful with selenium supplementation; follow your provider’s instructions and monitor your symptoms closely.

 Selenium can benefit both thyroid and overall health

 As an essential trace mineral, selenium has wide-ranging health benefits for the human body, but primarily for thyroid health.
 Along with other inputs like iodine and iron, selenium plays a key role in synthesizing the thyroid hormones that regulate your metabolism.
-Its deficiency can lead to a number of debilitating symptoms, including exacerbating or even triggering hypothyroidism, a common thyroid condition.Fortunately, there is good research on the benefits of selenium supplementation to benefit thyroid health and even help remedy thyroid disease.
+Its deficiency can lead to a number of debilitating symptoms.Fortunately, there is good research on the benefits of selenium supplementation to benefit thyroid health.
 Learn more about BodyBio Liquid Selenium here, and click here to read more about why minerals are essential to our health.